We represent a collective of professionals with years of experience in the performing arts.

-We have designed scenery, lighting, and audio for professional and educational theater, as well as special corporate events in everything from 99 seat studios to 10,000 seat venues.
+We have designed scenery, lighting, and audio for professional and educational theater, as well as special corporate events in everything from small studios to 10,000 seat venues.

 We offer maintenance and training programs to help educational facilities without the staff to support their own equipment.

-If you choose us to build and install your set, we can provide short (45 minute) lecture/demonstrations for your students on how to design, build, light, and create environments for a production.
+If you choose us to build and install your set, we can provide short (45 minute) lecture/demonstrations for your students on how to design, build, light, and stage manage a production.

-We also realize producing theater in an educational environment can be difficult (been there - done that!).
-It’s hard to find experienced staff, procure and transport materials, manage finances, all while juggling the classroom, staff meetings, and rehearsals.
-But it’s more than that: there are safety considerations, insurance, and the learning experience you want to provide for your students.
+We realize producing theater in an educational environment can be difficult (been there - done that!).
+It’s hard to find experienced theater technicians, procure and transport materials, manage finances, all while juggling the classroom, staff meetings, and rehearsals.
+But it’s more than that: there are safety considerations, the aesthetics, and the learning experience you want to provide for your students.

-1) We will work with your directing team to design a set based on your budget.
-Or you can provide the design and we'll work with you on the construction.
+1) We work with your directing team to design a set based on your budget.
+Or you can provide the design and we will create construction drawings and material lists.

-3) You can choose how we finish the project.
-We can do it all (build, paint, install and strike), or you can choose to paint the set with your students, or do the assembly and strike.
-The more you do, the more you will save - but carefully consider the number of students you have to complete the project.
+b) You can choose how we finish the project.
+We can do it all (build, paint, assemble, and strike), or you can choose to have your students do the assembly, painting, and strike.
+The more your students and parent volunteers do, the more you will save.
+But carefully consider the number of capable people you have to complete the project.
 Painting is the icing on the cake and poor painting can make even a well-made cake look unappetizing.

-4) Choose any other service you would like us to provide: lighting, sound, projections, and/or seminars on Theatrical Design, Technical Direction, Stage Management, or another technical theater topic you wish.
+c) Choose any other service you would like us to provide: lighting, sound, projections, and/or seminars in theatrical production.

-5) We will create an estimate for our service.
+2) We will create an estimate for materials and services.
 The estimate will contain:

 a) A service fee that covers all labor, shop space, tools, and transportation to your venue.